githedgehog/docs/docs/vlab/demo.md

 You can use `hhfab vlab ssh` on the host to SSH into the test servers and configure networking there.
-For example, for both `server-01` (MCLAG attached to both `leaf-01` and `leaf-02`) we need to configure a bond with a VLAN on top of it and for the `server-05` (single-homed unbundled attached to `leaf-03`) we need to configure just a VLAn and they both will get an IP address from the DHCP server.
+For example, for both `server-01` (MCLAG attached to both `leaf-01` and `leaf-02`) we need to configure a bond with a VLAN on top of it and for the `server-05` (single-homed unbundled attached to `leaf-03`) we need to configure just a VLAN and they both will get an IP address from the DHCP server.
 You can use the `ip` command to configure networking on the servers or use the little helper preinstalled by Fabricator on test servers.